 And while we’re on the subject of listening and writing things down at the same time, expect to feel distracted by your own note taking when you start out.
 Don’t be discouraged.
 You’re adding another task (note taking) to your already burdened, multi-tasking brain.
 If you start little by little, and add notes over time, it will get easier and the payoff is a valuable tool that supports your short-term memory.
 The end result should be a better interpreting experience for you and the people you’re interpreting for.

-Here are two things that will not work: Memorizing a list of symbols and abbreviations for your notes, and trying to use a whole bunch of them at once for the first time.
+Here is something that will not work: Memorizing a list of symbols and abbreviations for your notes, and trying to use a whole bunch of them at once for the first time.
 Take it from the voice of experience, your best bet is to think of symbols and abbreviations that make sense to you as you go, and then integrate them slowly into your interpreting practice.

 From a test-taking standpoint, you’re allowed to take notes for the consec portion of the CCHI and NBCMI oral exams.
 Having said that, I wouldn’t recommend trying your first hand at note taking on the day of the exam.
 It needs to be a skill that you develop first over time.